-We draw inspiration from two previous works: Astrolabe [27] and Distributed Hash Tables (DHTs).
+We draw inspiration from two previous works: Astrolabe [34] and Distributed Hash Tables (DHTs).

-Astrolabe [27] is a robust information management system.
+Astrolabe [34] is a robust information management system.
 Astrolabe provides the abstraction of a single logical aggregation tree that mirrors a system's administrative hierarchy for autonomy and isolation.
 It provides a general interface for installing new aggregation functions and provides eventual consistency on its data.
 Astrolabe is highly robust due to its use of an unstructured gossip protocol for disseminating information and its strategy of replicating all aggregated attribute values for a subtree to all nodes in the subtree.
 This combination allows any communication pattern to yield eventual consistency and allows any node to answer any query using local information.
 This high degree of replication, however, may limit the system's ability to accommodate large numbers of attributes.
-Also, although the approach works well for readdominated attributes, an update at one node can eventually affect the state at all nodes, which may limit the system's flexibility to support write-dominated attributes.
+Also, although the approach works well for read-dominated attributes, an update at one node can eventually affect the state at all nodes, which may limit the system's flexibility to support write-dominated attributes.

-Recent research in peer-to-peer structured networks resulted in Distributed Hash Tables (DHTs) [14, 24, 25, 29, 33, 38]-a data structure that scales with the number of nodes and that distributes the read-write load for different queries among the participating nodes.
+Recent research in peer-to-peer structured networks resulted in Distributed Hash Tables (DHTs) [1, 16, 17, 21, 23, 26, 27, 29, 32, 33, 36, 40, 47]-a data structure that scales with the number of nodes and that distributes the read-write load for different queries among the participating nodes.
 It is interesting to note that although these systems export a global hash table abstraction, many of them internally make use of what can be viewed as a scalable system of aggregation trees to, for example, route a request for a given key to the right DHT node.
-Indeed, rather than export a general DHT interface, Plaxton et al.'s [24] original application makes use of hierarchical aggregation to allow nodes to locate nearby copies of objects.
-It seems appealing to develop a SDIMS abstraction that exposes this internal functionality in a general way so that scalable trees for aggregation can be considered a basic system building block alongside the distributed hash tables.
+Indeed, rather than export a general DHT interface, Plaxton et al.'s [32] original application makes use of hierarchical aggregation to allow nodes to locate nearby copies of objects.
+It seems appealing to develop an SDIMS abstraction that exposes this internal functionality in a general way so that scalable trees for aggregation can be considered a basic system building block alongside the distributed hash tables.